-When referring to a CERES data set, please include the satellite name and/or the CERES instrument name, the data set version, and the data product.
+When referring to a CERES data set, please include the satellite name, the data set version, and the data product.
 Multiple files which are identical in all aspects of the filename except for the 6 digit configuration code (see Collection Guide) differ little, if any, scientifically.
-Users may, therefore, analyze data from the same satellite/instrument, data set version, and data product without regard to configuration code.
-Depending upon the instrument(s) analyzed, these data sets may be referred to as "CERES Aqua FM3 Edition1 ES9", "CERES Aqua FM4 Edition1 ES9", "CERES FM1+FM3 Edition1 ES9", "CERES FM2+FM3 Edition1 ES9", "CERES FM1+FM4 Edition1 ES9", "CERES FM2+FM4 Edition1 ES9", "CERES Aqua FM3 Edition1-CV ES9", or "CERES Aqua FM4 Edition1-CV ES9".
-The combined Terra and Aqua Edition1 ES9 product is based on Terra Edition2 ES9 and Aqua Edition1 ES9 products.
+Users may, therefore, analyze data from the same satellite, data set version, and data product without regard to configuration code.
+These data sets may be referred to as "CERES Aqua Xtrk Edition3 ES9".